ventureum/Chainsfr/docs/testnet.md

 It is an alternative block chain, to be used for testing features.

 ## Does TestNet coin have value?
-Chainsfer service uses your Google account to store your crypto wallet and transfer information.
+Chainsfr service uses your Google account to store your crypto wallet and transfer information.

 ## How does it work?'
 To be updated soon